matthewgiem/JavaScript_week_1_project/README.md

-# Javascript Template
+# Github User Lookup

-#### This is a starter template for Epicodus JS classes.
-Current as of August 1, 2016
+#### This project is for Epicodus August 5, 2016

-#### By Kevin VanEvery and Matthew Giem
+#### By Matthew Giem

 ## Description

 This repository contains the following folders and files.
-They can be used to support a basic project template for the beginning of each of your projects.
+They can be used to create the Github User Lookup project

 * gulpfile.js
 * package.json